 "WOMEN AT THE WELL"

 Once each month, Bethesda's Women's Ministry department presents "Women At The Well," a series that celebrates women's roles and contributions in God's kingdom.
 Each gathering features a time of singing and worship, testimonies from a lady of our church, small-group discussions, and a message about specific women of the Bible.
 It's an uplifting 90 minutes that will bless ladies of all ages!
 Please join us...and bring a friend too!
 February's guest speaker is Lila Place, Head of School at Parkway Christian School.

 LETTERS FROM PAUL BIBLE STUDY

 Tuesdays at 9:30 - Dining Room A

 The Apostle Paul's letters to the early Christian church enabled believers to understand more about the work and person of Jesus Christ and also encouraged them to apply the truth of the Gospel to their own lives.
-This is the concept behind Rev. Tim Helland's newest Bible Study, "Letters from Paul."
+This is the concept behind Pastor Analee Dunn's Bible Study, "Letters from Paul."
 Please join us each Tuesday at 9:30 AM in Bethesda's DIning Room A. And don't forget your Bible!

 EXCITING ADDITIONS TO BCC ARTS DEPARTMENT